TheArturthur/CoppermindScraper/Cosmere/Miles Dagouter.md

 ## Appearance & Personality

+### Appearance
+Miles has a hawk-like, but narrow face, with prominent eyebrows and short, black hair.
+He is an athletic man, with a powerful chest.
+As a lawman of the Roughs, he normally wears a white duster over regular rugged clothing of the Roughs.
+He never wears a hat and instead greases his hair back.
+He also wears tinted spectacles to shade his eyes against the sun.
+After moving to Elendel and taking up with the Vanishers, Miles' style of dress changes noticeably.
+He begins to wear the clothes of a city worker, frayed trousers held with suspenders over a buttoned shirt.
+He also develops a slouch.
+When Miles prepares to confront Wax for the final time, he wears his old lawman's uniform, one more time.
+Whatever the clothes, Miles wears boots.
+Miles wears his goldminds on his lower arms, and likely elsewhere in his body, piercing his skin like bolts to prevent them from being Pushed or Pulled on.
+He has around thirty goldminds on his person at all times.
+Miles carries a silver lighter with the insignia of the lawkeepers of True Madil etched on its surface.
+He also smokes [[Citizen Magistrates\|Citizen Magistrates]], an expensive brand of cigar, which he often has on his person.
+Many times there is a stick or two of dynamite concealed inside the cigar box Miles carries a big-bore revolver, preferring firepower to accuracy, as well as a knife in the back of his boot.
+Later, after joining the Set, Miles' weapons and rounds are often made of an [[Aluminum\|aluminum]] alloy to prevent Pushing and Pulling.
+When committing crimes as the leader of the Vanishers, he wears a mask to hide his identity, as he is a rather well-known man in some circles.

 ### Personality
 >“*I do what needs to be done, Wax.
 Isn't that the code of the lawkeeper?
 I haven't stopped being one; you never stop being a lawkeeper.
 It gets in you.
 You do what nobody else will.
 You stand up for the downtrodden, make things better, stop the criminals.
 Well, I've just decided to set my sights on a more powerful brand of criminal.*”
 \-Miles to Wax[4]